When It Comes to COVID-19 Vaccines, We Know a Lot

 This extraordinary global effort means that we can answer many of the questions that people have about COVID-19 vaccines: How do they work?
 How safe are they?
 How are they made?
 The list goes on and on.

 Those are good questions — and NC State faculty and staff have the expertise to answer them.
-Read our series of Q&As addressing different aspects of the vaccines.
+Below, you will find a series of Q&As addressing different aspects of the vaccines.
 There are seven posts so far, but we may add more if folks have additional questions.

 This post was originally published in NC State News.